GatoGraphQL/ExtensionStarter/README.md

 ## Build the Lando webserver for DEV

-This Lando webserver will use:
+This Lando webserver uses:

 - The source code on the repo
 - PHP 8.1
+- XDebug enabled

 To build the webserver, run: